seec-vietnam/cakephp/README.md

 you can access to database from container.

-enter db container `docker-compose exec db bash` then, you can access database `mysql -u user -p -h 0.0.0.0`.
+enter db container `docker-compose exec db bash` then, you can access database `mysql -u user -ppass -h 0.0.0.0 cakeapp`.